notnotnithin/Java-Notes/Multithreading-Parallel-Asynchronous-Coding/01-GettingStartedWithParallel&AsyncProgramming/notes.md

 Here, we have used Streams API in this example.
 All you got to do to enable Fork/Join operation is you just have to invoke the parallelStream() operation.
 It takes care of splitting the data structure and run the uppercase operation and perform the join operation.
 It is as simple as that.
 This is the beauty of functional programming and all the modern APIs that are introduced in Java recently.

-## Summarizing concurrency and parallelism
+## **Summarizing concurrency and parallelism**
+#### **Concurrency**
-Concurrency is a concept where two or more tasks can run simultaneously based on the number of cores that you have in your machine.
-Concurrency can be implemented in a single or multicore machines.
-Concurrency is about correctly and efficiently controlling the access to shared resources.
+* Concurrency is a concept where two or more tasks can run simultaneously based on the number of cores that you have in your machine.
+* Concurrency can be implemented in a single or multicore machines.
+* Concurrency is about correctly and efficiently controlling the access to shared resources.

+#### **Parallelism**
-Parallelism is a concept where two or more tasks are literally running simultaneously.Parallelism can only be implemented in multiple code machine.
-Parallelism is about using more resources to get the answer faster.
+* Parallelism is a concept where two or more tasks are literally running simultaneously.
+* Parallelism can only be implemented in multicore machine.
+* Parallelism is about using more resources to get the answer faster.

-## Threads and its limitations
+## **Threads and its limitations**
-1. Threads got released as part of Java1, and it's still part of the current version of Java.
+1. Threads got released as part of JDK 1, and it's still part of the current version of Java.
 2. Threads are normally used to offload blocking tasks as background tasks.
 Basically, threads allowed the developers to write asynchronous style of code.

 ```